joseavr/cheat-sheets/Javascript/JS Express.md

 ```

 # 😱 Things to Know
+Before continuining we must know these terminologies.
+Here we go :)

 ## 1️⃣ HTTP Verbs/Methods
-Before continuining we must know these terminologies

-HTTP methods are useful to develop REST applications, consume APIs, deploy own server of resources, etc.
+HTTP methods are useful to develop **REST** applications, consume APIs, deploy own server of resources, etc.

-**GET**
-- Gets a resource
-- Most common method used
-- Idempotent (executing many times does not cause server change)

-**POST**
-- Generates a change of server state (e.g., you bought an item)
-- Non-idempotent

-**PUT**
+### **Request**
+- `GET.request` - get or fetch data from server.
+Eg: loading standard html page, loading assets like json, css, images, etc.

-- To update or change something already in the server
+- `POST.request` - posting data or adding smth in the server.
-- Idempotent

-**DELETE**
-- To remove a resource
-- Idempotent

-**PATCH**
-- Can be used to update

-## 2️⃣ Request vs Response
-**GET**:
-- Get `request` - used to retrieve data from the server
+- `PUT.request` - updating data already on the server
-- Get `response` - server sends a response when get request is performed.
-The response can be a HTML page, image, or other file client requested.

-**POST**:
-- Post `request` - used to send data to the server, such as a form
+- `DELETE.request` - delete data from the server

-- Post `response` - server sends a response.
-The response can be a HTML page, a redirect, or other type of response.
+### **Response**
+- `GET.POST.PUT.DELETE.response` - sends back smth from the server to the client.
+That smth can be: html page, route, message, etc.

+*Note: Always use return when using `response` to avoid error when having double `response` in the code*

 # 🧩 Extensions